I'm a paragraph. Click here to add your own text and edit me. It's easy.

-Back, Back and fill, Backbearing, Back the sails, Backstaff, Backstay, Backtransit, Baggywrinkle, Bail, Bailer, Balance(d) lug, Baldie, Ball, Ballast, Bamboo habit, Bank, Banker, Bar, Barber hauler, Barca longa, Bareboat, Barge, Barge yacht, Barnacle, Barometer, Barque, Barquentine, Barrel, Barren yard, Basin, Batten, Battery, Bawley, Bay, Beach, Beachcomber, Beacon, Beak, Beam, Beam ends, Beam reach, Beam sea, Bear, Bearing, Beat, Beaufort, Becalmed, Becket, Bee block, Before the mast, Belay, Belaying pin, Belfry, Bell, Bell buoy, Bell rope, Below, Bend, Bermudan, Berth, Bevel, Bight, Bilander, Bilge, Bilge keels, Bilge pump, Binnacle, Biocide, Biscuit, Bitt, Bitter end, Blade, Block, Blue Peter, Bluff, Board, Boat, Boathook, Boatswain, Boatswain's call, Boatswain's chair, Boatwright, Bob, Bobstay, Body plan, Bollard, Bollard timber, Bolt, Bolt rope, Bonnet, Boom, Boom gallows, Boom vang, Boomkin, Boot, Boot-topping, Bore, Bosun, Bottlescrew, Bottom, Bound, Bow, Bower, Bowline, Bowline bridle, Bowman, Bows, Bowse, Bowsprit, Bowthruster, Boxhaul, Boxing, Box the compass, Brace, Braid, Brail, Brake, Breaker, Breakwater, Breach, Breaming, Breasthook, Breastropes, Breech, Breeches buoy, Breeching, Breeze, Bridge, Bridle, Brig, Brigantine, Brightwork, Bring to, Broach, Bronze, Brow, Buckler, Bucket, Bulge, Bulkhead, Bullseye, Bulwark, Bumkin, Bumpkin, Bunk, Bunker, Bunt, Buntline, Buoy, Buoyancy, Buoyancy aid, Burden, Burgee, Burgoo, Burthen, Burton, Butt, Buttock, By and large, By the board, By the lee
+Back, Back and fill, Backbearing, Back the sails, Backstaff, Backstay, Backtransit, Baggywrinkle, Bail, Bailer, Balance(d) lug, Baldie, Ball, Ballast, Bamboo habit, Bank, Banker, Bar, Barber hauler, Barca longa, Bareboat, Barge, Barge yacht, Barnacle, Barometer, Barque, Barquentine, Barrel, Barren yard, Basin, Batten, Battery, Bawley, Bay, Beach, Beachcomber, Beacon, Beak, Beam, Beam ends, Beam reach, Beam sea, Bear, Bearing, Beat, Beaufort, Becalmed, Becket, Bee block, Before the mast, Belay, Belaying pin, Belfry, Bell, Bell buoy, Bell rope, Below, Bend, Bermudan, Berth, Bevel, Bight, Bilander, Bilge, Bilge keels, Bilge pump, Binnacle, Biocide, Biscuit, Bitt, Bitter end, Blade, Block, Blue Peter, Bluff, Board, Boat, Boathook, Boatswain, Boatswain's call, Boatswain's chair, Boatwright, Bob, Bobstay, Body plan, Bollard, Bollard timber, Bolt, Bolt rope, Bonnet, Boom, Boom gallows, Boom vang, Boomkin, Boot, Boot-topping, Bore, Bosun, Bottlescrew, Bottom, Bound, Bow, Bower, Bowline, Bowline bridle, Bowman, Bows, Bowse, Bowsprit, Bowthruster, Boxhaul, Boxing, Box the compass, Brace, Braid, Brail, Brake, Breaker, Breakwater, Breach, Breaming, Breasthook, Breastropes, Breech, Breeches buoy, Breeching, Breeze, Bridge, Bridle, Brig, Brigantine, Brightwork, Bring to, Broach, Bronze, Brow, Buckler, Buffer's line, Bucket, Bulge, Bulkhead, Bullseye, Bulwark, Bumkin, Bumpkin, Bunk, Bunker, Bunt, Buntline, Buoy, Buoyancy, Buoyancy aid, Burden, Burgee, Burgoo, Burthen, Burton, Butt, Buttock, By and large, By the board, By the lee

 v The wind backs when it changes direction in an anticlockwise manner, eg from Westerly to Sou’westerly.